Nightmare Island Series Book 1: False Awakening by Stella Drexler

-Somewhere off the coast of the shoreline town of Davenport, Connecticut is a mysterious island community.
+Somewhere off the coast of Connecticut is a mysterious island community.
 To the mainlanders, Flicker Island is a quiet, innocuous community where the citizens live simple lives and rarely venture from their insular shores.

 Mia Burke’s life was pretty ordinary; that is, until she begins her junior year at Davenport High.
 A local sweetheart goes missing, Mia begins her dream job as editor of the school newspaper, and she meets two of Flicker Island’s residents who’ve come to the mainland for the school year: kind and beautiful Aylin Crane and her gorgeous, arrogant twin, Ian.